Philosophy of suicide: Libertarianism

 Libertarianism asserts that a person's life belongs only to them, and no other person has the right to force their own ideals that life must be lived.
 Rather, only the individual involved can make such a decision, and whatever decision they make should be respected.

 Philosopher and psychiatrist Thomas Szasz goes further, arguing that suicide is the most basic right of all.
 If freedom is self-ownership—ownership over one's own life and body—then the right to end that life is the most basic of all.
 If others can force you to live, you do not own yourself and belong to them.

 Jean Améry, in his book On Suicide: a Discourse on Voluntary Death (originally published in German in 1976), provides a moving insight into the suicidal mind.
 He argues forcefully and almost romantically that suicide represents the ultimate freedom of humanity, justifying the act with phrases such as "we only arrive at ourselves in a freely chosen death" and lamenting "ridiculously everyday life and its alienation".
 Améry killed himself in 1978.

+Nihilism

 Philosophical thinking in the 19th and 20th century has led, in some cases, beyond thinking in terms of pro-choice, to the point that suicide is no longer a last resort, or even something that one must justify, but something that one must justify not doing.
-Many forms of existentialist thinking essentially begin with the premise that life is objectively meaningless, and proceed to the question of why one should not just kill oneself; they then answer this question by suggesting that the individual has the power to give personal meaning to life.
+Many forms of nihilistic thinking essentially begin with the premise that life is objectively meaningless, and proceed to the question of why one should not just kill oneself; they then answer this question by suggesting that the individual has the power to give personal meaning to life.